Average Weather in Philadelphia Pennsylvania, United States

 For the purposes of this report, the geographical coordinates of Philadelphia are 39.952 deg latitude, -75.164 deg longitude, and 30 ft elevation.

-The topography within 2 miles of Philadelphia contains only modest variations in elevation, with a maximum elevation change of 105 feet, and an average elevation above sea level of 37 feet.
+The topography within 2 miles of Philadelphia contains only modest variations in elevation, with a maximum elevation change of 105 feet and an average elevation above sea level of 37 feet.
 Within 10 miles also contains only modest variations in elevation (443 feet).
-Within 50 miles contains very significant variations in elevation (1,250 feet).
+Within 50 miles contains only modest variations in elevation (1,250 feet).

 The area within 2 miles of Philadelphia is covered by artificial surfaces (92%), within 10 miles by artificial surfaces (90%), and within 50 miles by trees (41%) and artificial surfaces (27%).

 This report illustrates the typical weather in Philadelphia, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.